kurisuwhyte/harmonia/doc/spec.md

-static polymorphic typing (parametric and structural, via row-polymorphism), user-defined algebraic datatypes, pattern matching, multi-methods, extensible records with scoped labels, a rich module system (by way of ML), and compile-time macros.
+static polymorphic typing (parametric and structural, via row-polymorphism), user-defined algebraic datatypes, pattern matching, multi-methods, extensible records with scoped labels, a rich module system (by way of ML, Scala and Newspeak), and compile-time macros.

-The language is influenced by several modern programming languages, such as Haskell, Standard ML, Elm, Self, Dylan, Clojure, Magpie, and Racket.
+The language is influenced by several modern programming languages, such as Haskell, Newspeak, Standard ML, Elm, Self, Dylan, Clojure, Magpie, and Racket.
 While the syntax is a mixture of Smalltalk and Haskell, the semantics are mostly derived from Lisp and ML.
 Particularly, Harmonia prefers constructs that are easier to optimise and reason about given a static type system, and so uses strict evaluation semantics.